fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 ReactDOM.render(<MyComponent message="Hallo Welt Zähler: "/>, document.getElementById('root'));
 {% endhighlight %}

+[Here](https://github.com/fergonco/react-post/blob/375ab9e96c3d19998cdfbf9baf918ebbcb99661a/src/index.js) is the code so far.
+And [here](/react-post/v1/index.html) is a demo.

 BTW, React components can also be a function, but just ignore this and do not very scared if you see one.

 ## Counters inside tabs